1coderookie/BSB-LPB-LAN_EN/docs/QSG_ESP32.md

 **Now proceed with the following steps:**

 1. Download and install the latest version of the [ArduinoIDE](https://www.arduino.cc/en/Main/Software).
+   Then add the ESP32-SDK via board manager URL (*Attention: use SDK 2.0.2!*) and install the ESP32 board libraries in the board manager.
+[Here](chap12.md#1212-esp32) you will find detailed step-by-step instructions.

 2. Download the [current version of BSB-LAN](https://github.com/fredlcore/bsb_lan/archive/master.zip).